martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 The time the Raspberry pi system has been running since it was powered on (or restarted).

 ## Diagnostics
 The **Database** row also shows the active settings storage and SQLite readiness.
 This transition release continues to read and write the existing shelve/DBM files.
-The SQLite check uses only a temporary in-memory database; it creates no SQLite file and migrates no user data.
+The readiness check uses only a temporary in-memory database and by itself creates no file or data migration.
 If Python SQLite support is unavailable, OSPy continues using shelve/DBM and reports the reason as passive information rather than a system failure.

+After each successful settings save, OSPy creates a verified `options.sqlite3` shadow copy next to the active shelve/DBM files.
+It is written through a temporary file and atomically replaced only after schema, key, value and integrity checks succeed.
+OSPy never loads settings from the shadow during startup.
+A synchronization failure leaves the authoritative shelve save intact and appears as a warning in the **Database** row; a missing shadow waits for the next settings save.

 The **Diagnostics** button in the footer opens an administrator page for checking how OSPy and its plug-ins are using the system.